 If your community is happy with the database(s) that you have, that is wonderful!
 Feel free to let us know about your local information/referral services and websites.
 We would be happy to link to your local Information and Referral resources on our website.

-At the same time, note that even in communities with an existing Information and Referral Service, we often hear that communities nonetheless appreciate the easy to use interface, and the mental health specific focus of eMentalHealth.ca.
+At the same time, note that even in communities with an existing Information and Referral Service, we often hear that communities nonetheless appreciate the easy to use interface, and the mental health specific focus of eMentalHealth.ca, particularly for finding private practice providers.

 Q. How exactly do you set up the database?